QAInsights/PerfDemo/README.md

+# PerfDemo

-# PerfDemo - Collection of demo web apps and services to learn automation and performance
+Collection of demo web apps and services to learn automation and performance.

-Please do not inject any load while using the below websites.
+> Please do not inject any load while using the below websites.

 ## Web Apps
 * https://onlineboutique.dev/